anhnguyen2210/brazilian_ecommerce_retention_ltv_olist/README.md

 Half of repeat purchases occur within **28 days after the first purchase**, indicating a critical retention window shortly after the initial transaction.
 ### Revenue depends heavily on customer acquisition
 More than 90% of revenue comes from one-time buyers.

+## Why Retention Appears Extremely Low
+The extremely low retention rate observed in the dataset can be explained by several structural factors.

+First, the dataset represents transactions from a marketplace environment where purchases are typically need-based rather than habit-based.
+Customers often buy a product to solve a specific need and may not return frequently.

+Second, customers in the dataset interact primarily with large marketplaces such as Mercado Livre or Magazine Luiza rather than directly with Olist itself.
+As a result, customer loyalty is directed toward the marketplace rather than the underlying seller infrastructure.

+Third, many products in the dataset belong to categories such as electronics, furniture, and home appliances, which naturally have low purchase frequency and long replacement cycles.

+Finally, the dataset covers a limited time window, which may underestimate repeat purchase behavior for customers whose next purchase occurs outside the observation period.
+Revenue is strongly concentrated among a relatively small share of customers.

+A minority of high-value customers contributes a disproportionate portion of total revenue, indicating that repeat customers play a crucial role in overall business performance.

 ##  Business Impact
 The platform currently relies heavily on **new customer acquisition**, as over **90% of revenue originates from one-time buyers.**